"Oscar is a great coach. In a few days he helped me regain my strokes and my feel for the ball."

 "Oscar: ...
 I have long acknowledged that your tennis teaching methods are light years ahead of those for most teaching professionals in our industry.
 I also happen to believe that our industry has complicated the learning process for so many players that they become discouraged and leave our sport too quickly.
 Your ideas simplify matters, and this is crucial."

-Bill Mountford, former Director of Tennis, USTA National Tennis Center, site of the US Open, Flushing Meadows, N.Y and Head of Coaching Relations and Competition for the British LTA.
+Bill Mountford, former Director of Tennis, USTA National Tennis Center, site of the US Open, Flushing Meadows, N.Y and former Head of Coaching Relations and Competition for the British LTA.

 "Oscar has broken the mold in understanding the modern tennis stroke.
 In working with him and watching super slo-motion sequences of the top pros, I have seen the genius of Oscar's analysis of their dynamics and technique.
 He has translated that into effective teaching methodology that is easy and fun to learn from."